 So what if the hardware gets into the hands of another person?
 Will you still be able to retrieve your cryptocurrency funds?
 Yes, definitely.
 For as long as you have created a secret backup code or a recovery phrase, you can still get your funds back.

-To sum up, the advantages of hardware crypto wallets are as follows:
+What are the advantages of hardware crypto wallets?

 - You can quickly secure bitcoins and altcoins in it;

 - You can back up your codes for added security in case your device gets stolen or lost;

 - There is less margin of error since setting it up is not complicated; and